ShivamBhosale/100DaysOfCode_V2/README.md

 <hr>

 ### Day 2 - DS in Python
-I implemented a single and doubly linked list in python and practiced some common interview questions on the linked list.
+I implemented a single and doubly linked list in python and practised some common interview questions on the linked list.

 <hr>

 ### Day 3 - Recursion using Python
-Today I practiced some common questions based on the concept of recursion algorithm and laughed at some memes based on recursion.
+Today I practised some common questions based on the concept of recursion algorithm and laughed at some memes based on recursion.

 <hr>